wtsi-npg/npg_langqc/README.md

 for running unit tests, but if you want to use these databases to test the web app then you must create the schemas and populate the databases with some data.).

-Similarly, the `/frontend/` folder will be bind-mounted into the longue_vue container, and the server will hot-reload your changes.
+Similarly, the `/frontend/{src,public}` folders will be bind-mounted into the longue_vue container, and the server will hot-reload your changes.
 You will still need to reload your browser to see the changes.
 Remember to change the url to the API in the JS code.
+Any change that is done in any file not in `/frontend/{public,src}` will require a docker-compose build.

 ## Using Docker